 The Group monitors the capital structure and evaluates the need for adjustments on an ongoing basis.
 The Group's objectives for managing capital and what is managed as capital are described in this note under Liquidity risk.
 The dividend policy and payment of dividends is made subject to the necessary consolidation of equity and the Group's continuing expansion.
-The Group seeks to reduce the financial leverage on a multiple basis in terms of net debt to pro forma adjusted EBITDA 1).
-At 31 December 2012, the Group's net debt to pro forma adjusted EBITDA was 4.92x (2011: 5.81x).
-The decrease was mainly due to the share capital increase in ISS A/S following the investment by Teachers' and KIRKBI as mentioned above

-ISS A/S (the Group's parent) is a holding company, and its primary assets consist of shares in ISS World Services A/S. ISS A/S has no revenue generating operations of its own, and therefore ISS A/S's cash flow and ability to service its indebtedness, will primarily depend on the operating performance and financial condition of ISS World Service A/S and its operating subsidiaries, and the receipt by ISS A/S of funds from ISS World Services A/S and its subsidiaries in the form of dividends or otherwise.
+ISS Global A/S (the Group's parent) is a holding company, and its primary assets consist of shares in its subsidiaries, receivables from its subsidiaries and cash in its bank accounts.
+ISS Global A/S has no significant revenue generating operations of its own, and therefore ISS Global A/S's cash flow and ability to service its indebtedness, will primarily depend on the operating performance and financial condition of its operating subsidiaries, and the receipt by ISS Global A/S of funds from its subsidiaries in the form of dividends or otherwise.